63 Mandala Tattoo Designs for Men

 The mandala is one of the most universal spiritual symbols of any religion.
-Coincidentally, most symbolize the universe, consciousness, and the self all reconciled within one image.
+Coincidentally, most symbolize the universe, consciousness, and the self, all reconciled within one image.

-In general, they comprise of intricate patterns and details confined within a circle.
+In general, they comprise intricate patterns and details confined within a circle.
 Subsequent circles have subsequent meanings, and specific meanings differ between regions, sects, religions, and the media by which they are created.

 “I sketched every morning in a notebook a small circular drawing,” Jung wrote in his book Memories, Dreams, Reflections, “… which seemed to correspond to my inner situation at the time. … Only gradually did I discover what the mandala really is: … the Self, the wholeness of the personality, which if all goes well is harmonious.”
 Jung then related them to the similar spiritual images of Hinduism and Buddhism.
-Jung was the first to categorize these images as “mandala,” a word he took from an Indian dialect.
+He was the first to categorize these images as “mandala,” a word he took from an Indian dialect.

-While the specifics of each mandala differ, Jung believed they touch on a universal reality shared by all people.
-He summed them up by writing, “The mandala serves a conservative purpose—namely, to restore a previously existing order.
+While the specifics of each intricate mandala design differ, Jung believed they touch on a universal reality shared by all people.
+He summed them up by writing, “The mandala serves a conservative purpose, namely, to restore a previously existing order.
 But it also serves the creative purpose of giving expression and form to something that does not yet exist, something new and unique. … The process is that of the ascending spiral, which grows upward while simultaneously returning again and again to the same point.”

 In Hinduism, they are known broadly as yantra and are used in meditative rituals.
 Every yantra is unique and relates to a specific god.
 The subsequent rings of yantra help the individual call forth the qualities bestowed by a respective god, using it to summon him or her.
-In this way, the yantra connect to the heavens, but translate into lived practices of individuals and act as a guide.
+In this way, the yantra connects to the heavens but translates into lived practices of individuals and acts as a guide.

 In Buddhism, mandalas function primarily in a religious context.
 Like in Hinduism, they act as a guide in meditation, but instead of leading their devotee in their daily life, they lead Buddhist monks in chant.
 They decorate temples throughout the Buddhist world.